 Many other states are formalizing guidance through laws and regulations regarding collecting sales tax on online sales.

 Impacts to Oregonians shopping online

-Oregonians purchasing goods or services online don’t generally owe sales tax to another state, but exceptions may exist for other taxes.
-For example, when making online travel arrangements, you will be charged federal taxes on airline tickets and may be charged state and local taxes on your hotel or rental car.
+Oregonians purchasing goods or services online don't generally owe sales tax to another state, but exceptions may exist for other taxes.
+For example, when making online travel arrangements, you'll be charged federal taxes on airline tickets and may be charged state and local taxes on your hotel or rental car.

 Impacts to Oregon businesses selling products online

 The Wayfair decision does affect Oregon businesses selling products online to buyers in a state, such as South Dakota, that requires online retailers to collect sales tax.
 These Oregon businesses will need to collect and pay sales taxes to the sales tax states, if they meet the requirements.